Code-Institute-Submissions/milestone-project-one-8/README.md

 Given the brief it was clear we needed to have strong clear pitch throughout the page to reiterate to the visitor why it was worthwhile to get in touch for a quote.
 This meant considering the key value propostion that needed communicating within a relatively short space of time to spark interest and potentially inspire a connection.
-With a clear purpose of generating as higher chance of a customer making contact, this objective is reflected through the many possible 'get quote' touch points through out.
+With a clear purpose of generating as higher chance of a customer making contact, this objective is reflected with several 'get quote' buttons on the landing page and at the bottom of each section.
 There is also a clear call to action on the landing page and a clear 'why' message in the about page presented almost immediately, followed by the services offered.
 The presence of the phone number in the corner is an important consideration, my brother Ken has often found his customers like an easy way to get in touch and has taken feedback that other businesses are too hard to navigate to the phone number.
 Again this is a reflection of the bulk of his customer base at the moment, which tends to be the older age bracket.
-That said, if a younger demographic visits the page it still needs to look interesting and colorful enough to hold their interest and potentially inspire a connection as well.
+That said, if any demographic visits the page it still needs to look interesting and colorful enough to hold their interest and potentially inspire a connection.

+The typography, colors and images were chosen based on the brief and the purpose - simple, clear and fresh.
+The green is an obvious link to the type of business.

 For the wireframes I used Figma and they can be found [Here.](https://www.figma.com/file/TFhKUFZm6Jwh3Q1qq7ujJ9hu/Explore?node-id=18%3A162)